 Society for Photogrammetry and Remote Sensing (ASPRS)

 Parrish, Christopher and Scarpace, Frank L., "Investigating Full-Waveform Lidar Data for Detection and Recognition of Vertical Objects" (2007).
-Center for Coastal and Ocean Mapping.
+American Society for Photogrammetry and Remote Sensing (ASPRS).
 421.